climate-tech-handbook/climate-tech-handbook/docs/how-to-use-the-handbook.md

 ---
 import ImageCard from '../src/components/ImageCard/ImageCard';

 This Handbook is your personalized gateway into the climate tech field.
-As a beginner, you’re guided step-by-step, from gaining essential knowledge to building a network and landing your dream role—all within the climate tech space.
+As a beginner, you’ll be guided step-by-step—from gaining essential knowledge to building a network and landing your dream role—all within the climate tech space.

 ## How is this course set up?

-#### Climate Tech Handbook’s uses the **Dream Climate Job System** to get you to your climate tech job!
+**The Climate Tech Handbook uses the Dream Climate Job System to help you secure a climate tech job!**

 :::note **Dream Climate Job System:**

 1. **Choose a climate solution** (you will complete this in Level 2).
 2. **Select 10 companies** working on that climate solution (you will do this in Level 3).
-3. **Build a standout portfolio** and professional network to launch your career.(you will do this in Level 3).
+3. **Build a standout portfolio** and professional network to launch your career (you will do this in Level 3).
    :::

 Our model is loosely based on [Austin Belcak’s Dream Job System](https://cultivatedculture.com/djs-podcast/).